 MOS was the first international futures trading link of its kind.
 It now offers five contracts:

 To do an inter-exchange transfer, the customer must first designate a trade as a MOS trade before it is executed.
 The customer then chooses whether CME or SGX will carry the position.
+Trades can be given up from one exchange and accepted on the other within 5 business days, including original trade date.

 For example, a customer could initiate a MOS trade with a Eurodollar contract at CME in the morning.
 Then, send it over to SGX through MOS in the afternoon, Chicago time.
 As soon as SGX accepts the trade, the CME position is automatically offset.
 Once a trade clears the inter-exchange match, the position is liquidated on the originating firm's books.
 It becomes a new position on the accepting firm's books.
 The customer pays margin (performance bond) to the exchange that received the trade.